guigomcha/alumet-user-book/src/installation/install.md

 ### Release mode

 By default, the measurement tool is built in _debug mode_, which enables better diagnostics but disables many optimizations.
-To deploy Alumet "in production", you would want to use the _release mode_ by adding `--release` to the cargo flags:
-`cargo run --release` (to run the agent now) or `cargo build --release` (to produce the binary and stop).
+To deploy Alumet "in production", you would want to use the _release mode_ by adding `--release` to the cargo flags.
+For instance, use `cargo build --release` to produce the optimized binary and stop.